Bekisar: Development

 The progeny were used for communication between canoes.
 Each rooster has a unique voice, due to its hybrid ancestry.
-A rooster would be selected for its unusual voice, and hoisted up the mast of the canoe in a special bamboo basket.
-From their elevated baskets the roosters crowed incessantly in prolonged shrieking matches.
+A rooster would be selected for its unusual voice and hoisted up the mast of the canoe in a special bamboo basket.
+From their elevated baskets, the roosters crowed incessantly in prolonged shrieking matches.
 The calls combine the prolonged notes of the green junglefowl with the added volume of domestic fowl, whose wild ancestors' voices had to be heard through dense vegetation.
 The Bekisar's voice can often be heard for two miles over the sea.
 The seafaring cultures took to keeping these male Bekisars on their canoes at all times.

 Spread

-When the native peoples of Java and the Sunda Islands migrated to Oceania and beyond, they brought with them dogs, pigs, yams, coconuts and chickens.
+When the native peoples of Java and the Sunda Islands migrated to Oceania and beyond, they brought with them dogs, pigs, yams, coconuts, and chickens.
 Each migration brought a few dozen semi-domestic game fowl, not unlike those seen today running feral in tropical Asian villages.
 Anthropologists have provided evidence that only a very few boats in any flotilla carried domestic animals.
 Each seafaring vessel would, however, have carried at least two or three cages with Bekisars aboard.
 The chieftain and warriors may have carried even more Bekisars on each of their vessels.

 Nearly every new migration of seafaring people brought game fowl (the semi-domestic chickens descended from the Indonesian red junglefowl Gallus bankiva) to their new island homes.
-The Bekisar roosters were also present in sufficient number to significantly affect each island's native base population of feral fowl.
+The Bekisar roosters were also present in sufficient numbers to significantly affect each island's native base population of feral fowl.
 An escaped Bekisar was next to impossible to capture.
-A Bekisar rooster released into a tropical mangrove forested island in Oceania or the South Pacific would easily re-adapt to the wild, as if it were a wild green junglefowl.
+A Bekisar rooster released into a tropical mangrove forested island in Oceania or the South Pacific would easily re-adapt to the wild as if it were a wild green junglefowl.

 Establishment of feral populations

 Many of the more remote, typhoon-prone islands with very small or failed human colonies are the naturalized homes of wild junglefowl, described as violet-colored junglefowl by early European naturalists and considered a new species.
 Backcrossing of many generations of the hybrid Bekisar males with feral domestic game hens must occur before fertile females are produced.
-Female hybrid offspring of green junglefowl crossed with domestic fowl are always sterile, laying eggs which are incapable of being fertilized by either green or red junglefowl, or by domestic fowl.
+Female hybrid offspring of green junglefowl crossed with domestic fowl are always sterile, laying eggs that are incapable of being fertilized by either green or red junglefowl, or by domestic fowl.
 This means that backcrossing would be a common mode of self-perpetuation.

-When competing clans, tribal wars, disease and typhoons extirpated or very nearly exterminated human populations or forced migrations, feral fowl, pigs and dogs would often remain on these remote islands.
-Natural predators such as monitor lizards, seabirds, pythons and other predators would hunt out the feral chickens with the most domesticated traits.
+When competing clans, tribal wars, disease, and typhoons extirpated or very nearly exterminated human populations or forced migrations, feral fowl, pigs, and dogs would often remain on these remote islands.
+Natural predators such as monitor lizards, seabirds, pythons, and other predators would hunt out the feral chickens with the most domesticated traits.
 Those incapable of flying or running rapidly would not live long enough to reproduce.
 Those incapable of surviving long periods without fresh water would also perish, and those lacking the appropriate instincts to survive frequent typhoons would also be selected against.